Board Profiles

 He serves on The Muse Knoxville Board of Directors and is a member of Rotary Club of Knoxville and the FLETCH Society of East Tennessee Children’s Hospital.
 In addition to the East Tennessee Veterans Memorial Association, he is a supporter of the Combat Infantrymen’s Association, HonorAir, Veterans of Foreign Wars, and the 82nd Airborne Division Association.
 Ryan and his wife, Mary Ellen, are Lenoir City natives.
 They have three daughters and spend their time hiking, paddling and camping in beautiful East Tennessee.

-In his civilian career, Captain Eichhorn has been the regional operations manager of a national recruiting firm and the regional development director for a national non-profit organization.
-He now serves as a registered representative for Rather & Kittrell Capital Management in Knoxville.
-Married to the former Beth Marie Miller, the Eichhorns reside in Maryville, TN and have three children, twins Catherine and Caroline, 12, and Blake, 9.
+In his civilian career, Tim has been the regional operations manager of a national recruiting firm, the regional development director for a national non-profit organization and now serves as Partner and Senior Advisor with Rather & Kittrell Capital Management in Knoxville.
+Married to the former Beth Marie Miller, the Eichhorns reside in Maryville, TN and have three children and three grandchildren

 CHARLES R. HARR (Board Treasurer) has been a Certified Financial Planner with Patriot Investment Management since 1994.
 He served in the Air Force for 26 years as a fighter pilot, air force planner, operations officer and wing commander.
 Combat qualified in the F-100, A-7, F-4, A-10, F-117 and F-15.
 Flew 200 combat missions in Vietnam in the F-100 Supersabre and was director of the Tactical Air Control Center during the first Gulf war.
 His military decorations include the Legion of Merit with oak leaf cluster, Distinguished Flying Cross with two oak leaf clusters, Bronze Star, Meritorious Service Medal with two oak leaf clusters, Air Medal with 11 oak leaf clusters, Air Force Commendation Medal, Vietnam Service Medal, Republic of Vietnam Gallantry Cross with Palm, and Kuwait Liberation Medal.